pelzlpj/impact-sensor/README.md

 POOR MAN'S SCHEMATIC
 ====================
 I'm too lazy to draw up a schematic for this, but here are the connections.
-Maple Mini pin numbers are the numbers written on the PCB, not the standard pin numbers associated with the for the 40-pin package.
+Maple Mini pin numbers are the numbers written on the PCB, not the standard pin numbers associated with the 40-pin package.

 Maple Mini Power: